OpenLiberty/docs/README.md

 3. When you finish the initial draft, check that it renders correctly by using the preview function in your editor.
 Make sure to run [Acrolinx](https://www.acrolinx.com/) to check for grammar and IBM style issues.

 4. Push the file to GitHub, then create a pull request (PR) into the `draft` branch.
 Link the PR to the issue you created in Step 1.
+Request a review of the PR from one of the doc maintainers.

 5. Request a build of the [draft openliberty.io site](https://draft-openlibertyio.mybluemix.net/docs/):
     1. Sign in to [Travis CI](https://travis-ci.com/github/OpenLiberty/openliberty.io) with your GitHub account.